cnaude/Shortify/README.md

 Configuration
 -------------

-The configuration can be found in 'plugins/Shortify/config.yml'.
+The configuration can be found in `plugins/Shortify/config.yml`.

 Permissions
 -----------

-People need 'shortify.shorten' in order to shorten URLs.
+People need `shortify.shorten` in order to shorten URLs.

 Authors
 -------